Airyanem Vaejah: Etymology and related words

 The Avestan Airyanəm Vaējah and the Middle Persian Ērān-wēz are compound terms, where the first part is the adjective or genitive plural of Arya (𐬀𐬌𐬭𐬌𐬌𐬀, airiia; 𐭠𐭩𐭫, er), respectively.
 This term also appears in Vedic Sanskrit as the self designation of the people of the Vedas.
 Within the context of Iran, however, this term simply means Iranian.
 However, the exact meaning of the second part vaējah or wēz is uncertain.
 Friedrich Carl Andreas derives it from a hypothetical Old Iranian *vyacah which he connects to Vedic Sanskrit vyacas "territory, region".
 On the other hand, Émile Benveniste connects it to the Avestan term vaig (brandish, throw (a weapon)) which would be cognate to Vedic Sanskrit vega (vehement movement, irruption, flow) and, therefore, would give vaējah the meaning of "extent" or "expanse".
 It may also be related to Vedic Sanskrit vej/vij (to move with a quick darting motion, speed, heave (said of waves)), suggesting the region of a fast-flowing river.

 Zoroastrian tradition knows at least two other terms that associate the Iranian people with a geographical region.
 The first is found in the Avesta specifically in the Mihr Yasht.
-Vers Yt.
+Therein, verse Yt.
 10.13 describes how Mithra reaches Mount Hara and overlooks the Airyoshayana ('Iranian lands').
 This term is usually interpreted to refer to the entire land inhabited by Iranians which would make it an umbrella term for the Iranian regions mentioned in the following verse Yt.
 10.14.
 However, Gherardo Gnoli notes the ambiguity of the text, such that Airyoshayana, like Airyanem Vaejah, may only refer to a specific country, one that occupies a prominent place among the Iranian countries from verses Yt.
 10.13–14.
 The second term is the Middle Persian Ērān-shahr (𐭠𐭩𐭥𐭠𐭭𐭱𐭲𐭥𐭩) and Ērān (𐭠𐭩𐭥𐭠𐭭).
 This word is the origin of the modern Persian term Iran.
 However, a possible Old Iranian origin *aryānām xšaθra- has not been established and the term may be an innovation of the Sassanians.